 The cumulative AIC weight in support of the tested variables shows strong differences in support for colonization versus extinction covariates (Table 7).
 Both snag density and fire age have full, universal support as covariates of colonization, while other variables had little support (< 0.5).
 There was very low support (< 0.01) for models that had colonization as a random process at a fixed probability.
-In comparison, the cumulative weights for covariates of extinction showed much more widespread, ambiguous support, with the strongest providing moderate support (> 0.64) for burn severity (Table 7).
-Thirteen percent of AIC weight supported models where extinction occurred randomly at a fixed probability.
+In comparison, the cumulative weights for covariates of extinction showed much more widespread, ambiguous support, with only strong support (0.80) appearing for burn severity (Table 7).
+Six percent of AIC weight supported models where extinction occurred randomly at a fixed probability.